-The nutrition assessment concluded that haem iron from soy leghemoglobin is likely to have similar bioavailability to haem iron from mammalian haem proteins (e.g. myoglobin present in muscle tissue).
+The nutrition assessment concluded that haem iron from soy leghemoglobin is expected to have similar bioavailability to haem iron from mammalian haem proteins (e.g. myoglobin present in muscle tissue) based on the available evidence.
+Soy leghemoglobin has similar structural and physicochemical properties to animal myoglobins, and soy leghemoglobin is completely digested by pepsin thus making the haem group freely available for absorption.
+However, in the absence of in vivo studies, a quantitative comparison of haem iron bioavailability from soy leghemoglobin and other haem proteins is not possible.
 The absence of meat proteins in the proposed meat analogue products may decrease the bioavailability of haem iron from soy leghemoglobin.
-However, because iron absorption is regulated tightly by the body, and meat analogue products have higher total iron content due to higher content of non-haem iron relative to comparison foods, any decrease in haem iron bioavailability should not result in a nutritional disadvantage to consumers in Australia and New Zealand.
+As iron absorption is regulated tightly by the body, and meat analogue products have higher total iron content due to higher content of non-haem iron relative to comparison meat products, any decrease in haem iron bioavailability should not result in a nutritional disadvantage to consumers in Australia and New Zealand.